OCA/server-tools/auditlog/README.rst

 .. image:: https://raw.githubusercontent.com/OCA/server-tools/16.0/auditlog/static/description/autovacuum.png

+In case you're having trouble with the amount of records to delete per run, you can pass the amount of records to delete for one model per run as the second parameter, the default is to delete all records in one go.

 There are two possible groups configured to which one may belong.
 The first is the Auditlog User group.
 This group has read-only access to the auditlogs of individual records through the `View Logs` action.
 The second group is the